camwest5/r-training-intensive/readme.md

+> [!WARNING]
+> This repository has been consolidated [into a single repository](https://github.com/uqlibrary/technology-training-intensives) with the R and QGIS training intensives under the UQ Library github organisation.
+>
+> No changes will be made to this repository, and attempts to access the deployed website will be redirected to [uqlibrary.github.io/technology-training-intensives](uqlibrary.github.io/technology-training-intensives).

-This is a repository for the UQ Library R with RStudio Training Intensive held between 15th and 17th of July 2025.
+This is an **archived** repository for the UQ Library R with RStudio Training Intensives which were held in January and July 2025.

 Over the course of our three-day training series, you will learn
 - The basics of R with RStudio